 Cassatt real estate is some of the most expensive in South Carolina, although Cassatt house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Cassatt is generally considered to be a blue-collar town.
-37.72% of the Cassatt workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Cassatt is a blue-collar town, with 37.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Cassatt is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Cassatt who work in management occupations (10.86%), maintenance occupations (10.67%), and office and administrative support (9.29%).

 One downside of living in Cassatt is that it can take a long time to commute to work.
 In Cassatt, the average commute to work is 34.66 minutes, which is quite a bit higher than the national average.

-Cassatt is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Cassatt does not have a public transit system used by locals to get to and from work.

 The per capita income in Cassatt in 2022 was $27,640, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $110,560 for a family of four.
 However, Cassatt contains both very wealthy and poor people as well.